 The effect of reduced ventilation is hypoxia.
-However, as the rest of the lung can still remove CO2, hypercapnia does not occur.
-Thus, the net effect of this is type 1 respiratory failure.
+However, as the rest of the lung can still remove CO2, hypercapnia does not occur, unless ventilation is severely limited.

 Clinical Relevance – Reduced Perfusion of the Lungs

 Pulmonary embolism can result in reduced perfusion of the lungs.
 Obstruction of some regions of pulmonary circulation limits blood flow to alveoli.
 As a result, blood has to be redirected to other areas of the lung.
 As the other areas receive an increased blood supply, the V/Q ratio will be <1.
 In this case, hypoxia still occurs because a vast majority of the lung is still working with a V/Q of <1.